dnjsxor999/GRADER_EvaDB_project/README.md

 [Your local path to rubric pdf, it should be formatted numbering and each section has "[points type] [points value] points: [requirement]"]
 ⏳ Moving your file into current directory...
-✅ Rubric moved successfully from [source path] to [current path] (✅ Your Rubric is alread in this current directory!)
+✅ Rubric moved successfully from [source path] to [current path] (✅ Your Rubric is already in this current directory!)
 [If your rubric file is in the current directory]

 ...
 (if you do not have a rubric, need to generate the rubric by LLM)